Key takeaways

 The Medallion II MCO took effect in 1996, and it was gradually expanded across the state.
 By 2001, there were seven MCO partners in the Medallion II program.
 In the ensuing years, there have been numerous consolidations, entries, and exits on the part of MCOs.
 Overall, the state has concluded that MCOs are the most cost-effective way to provide Medicaid benefits to eligible residents, and 82% of the state’s Medicaid population was enrolled in MCOs as of 201.

 Virginia created FAMIS (Family Access to Medical Insurance Security) in 2000, following the creation of CHIP (Children’s Health Insurance Program) by the federal government in 1997.
-FAMIS-eligible families can choose to enroll in available employer-sponsored insurance and receive help with the premiums if that is deemed more cost effective than directly providing coverage through the FAMIS program.
+FAMIS-eligible families can choose to enroll in available employer-sponsored insurance and receive help with the premiums if that is deemed more cost-effective than directly providing coverage through the FAMIS program.

 The state also took advantage of the fact that the ACA allows Medicaid to cover inpatient care for prison inmates, instead of having the Department of Corrections foot the bill.
-Virginia started doing this in 2014, and it’s estimated to have saved the state about $1 million in just the first year, because Medicaid expenses are split with the federal government, while DOC expenses are covered by the state.
+Virginia started doing this in 2014, and it’s estimated to have saved the state about $1 million in just the first year, because Medicaid expenses are split with the federal government, while DOC expenses are covered by the state

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
-Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.